pollfish/docs/demographic-surveys.md

 ```

 Please note that because we will make the request if the user answers all the demographic question or if he/she answers some of the questions and quits the survey you might receive multiple requests for the same user.

+**NOTE!:** This is only working for production surveys.
+When debugging (and flag debug is true) these events will not fire